LLAMA-Coop/Alpaca/README.md

    ```

 4. **Configure Your Environment**:
    Open the `mneme/sample.env` file and follow the instructions to create your personalized `.env` file.
-Don't forget to include the URL to your MongoDB database.
+Don't forget to include the URL to your MariaDB database.

 5. **Fire Up the Development Server**:
    ```bash
    npm run dev
    ```

-   Now, point your browser to [http://localhost:3000](http://localhost:3000) and experience Mneme in action!
+   Now, point your browser to [http://localhost:3000](http://localhost:3000) and experience Alpaca in action!

 ## Aesthetic and Performance 🎨